 “Salimdjanova’s playing is defined by deep inspiration, stellar technique, and impeccable taste” - Musicians of Russia, 2018

-Among Ms. Salimdjanova’s solo engagements are concerts and recitals at the Radio France Festival in Montpellier (her performance was broadcasted live on Radio France), Festival Pianos-Folies du Touquet in France, Casalmaggiore Music Festival in Italy, and Festival de Inverno Campos do Jordao in Brazil among many others.
-She has appeared in Salle Corto, Steinway Halls of Hamburg and London, St. Martin in the Fields and Drapers Hall, Theatro Municipal de Rio de Janeiro, The Concert Hall at Fresno State.
+Among Ms. Salimdjanova’s solo engagements are concerts and recitals at the Radio France Festival in Montpellier (broadcasted live on Radio France), Festival Pianos-Folies du Touquet in France, Casalmaggiore Music Festival in Italy, and Festival de Inverno Campos do Jordao in Brazil among many others.
+She has appeared in Salle Cortot, Steinway Halls of Hamburg and London, St. Martin in the Fields, Theatro Municipal de Rio de Janeiro, and The Concert Hall at Fresno State.

-Ms. Salimdjanova made her orchestra debut with the National Symphony Orchestra of Uzbekistan led by Kuvanch Usmanov, performing W. A. Mozart Piano Concerto KV 450 in B- flat Major.
-She had also performed with Orquestra Experimental de Repertório, Brazilian Symphony Orchestra, Orquestra Sinfonica da Bahia, Morocco Philarmonic Orchestra, Thames Chamber Ochestra, Biel Solothurn Symphony Orchestra in such venues as Sala Sao Paulo and Theatro Municipal in Rio de Janeiro, Teatro Castro Alves in Salvador, Bern Casino.
+Ms. Salimdjanova made her orchestral debut with the National Symphony Orchestra of Uzbekistan led by Kuvanch Usmanov, performing W. A. Mozart Piano Concerto KV 450 in B- flat Major.
+She has also performed with Orquestra Experimental de Repertório, the Brazilian Symphony Orchestra, Orquestra Sinfonica da Bahia, Morocco Philarmonic Orchestra, Thames Chamber Ochestra, Biel Solothurn Symphony Orchestra in such venues as Sala Sao Paulo and Theatro Municipal in Rio de Janeiro, Teatro Castro Alves in Salvador, Bern Casino.

 Ms. Salimdjanova's repertoire is vast and varied, spanning solo piano works from Scarlatti to Ligeti.

 Presently, Ms.Salimdjanova resides and works as a performer and piano teacher in Chicago, United States of America.